-Sufficient emergency medicines and equipment were in place and the dental team are trained to manage a medical emergency in compliance with legislative requirements, professional standards and guidelines.
+The dental team are trained to manage a medical emergency in compliance with legislative requirements, professional standards and guidelines.

 5.2.4 Does the dental team provide dental care and treatment using conscious sedation in line with the legislation and guidance?